exactly/solidity-challenge/README.md

 Create a script (or a Hardhat task) to query the total amount of ETH held in the contract.

 _You can use any library you prefer: Ethers.js, Web3.js, Web3.py, eth-brownie_

+### 5) Solution

+#### Assumptions

+- Only one team can deposit
+- The team can deposit several times.
+- Users can stake at any time but he/she need to stake before at least 1 deposit happens to get reward.
+- Whenever team deposits stakers' balance increase based on the current stake amount like compound interest.

+#### Deploy and Verify

+- Verified contract address: [0x6Fe0bFc884371A9B627e4324F556E788e9948237](https://rinkeby.etherscan.io/address/0x6Fe0bFc884371A9B627e4324F556E788e9948237) (rinkeby)
+- To deploy the contract `yarn hardhat run scripts/deploy-ethpool.ts`
+- To verify the contract `yarn hardhat verify 'contract address' --network rinkeby`

+#### Interact with contract

+`yarn hardhat balance --address 'contract address' --network rinkeby`